 Apply now to lead high schoolers through farm work, workshops and activities during the summer and fall.
-Applications for the 2014 season are due March 13th.
+Our application deadline has been extended to April 18th.

 Real Food Rising has forged a relationship with the University of Utah for our summer and fall crew leader positions.
 Students can apply for the position through the Bennion Center at the U. This is possible through a partnership with the Utah Campus Compact & AmeriCorps programs in which students receive an education award at the end of their internship.

 Additionally, students involved with Environmental and Sustainability Studies at the U, can satisfy their required internship by serving as a Crew Leader with Real Food Rising for the summer.

 There are separate Position Descriptions for the AmeriCorps UCC position and the ENVST Internship position, although the application process is the same for both.

 See the complete AmeriCorps UCC position description here.

 See the complete Environmental and Sustainability Studies Internship position description here.

 Download the application here.

 Questions?
 Email Sara or call 801-328-2561 and ask for Real Food Rising.